 Housing For Camels

 Like many animals, camels are happiest with ample safe outdoor space to roam and graze on.
-While camels do well in more extreme weather than many other species, they need an indoor shelter to keep them out of the elements when they choose, though what their living space ends up exactly looking like could vary quite a bit depending on your resources and geography!
+While camels do well in more extreme weather than many other species, they need an indoor shelter to keep them out of the elements when they choose, though what their The indoor or outdoor area where an animal resident lives, eats, and rests. ends up exactly looking like could vary quite a bit depending on your resources and geography!

 Remember, if you are bringing new camels into your life, you also need to ensure that you have an appropriate quarantine space to keep you and your existing residents safe!